muzeyyenalan/Devops-Github/hands-on/Docker/docker-03-handling-volumes/README.md

 systemctl status docker
 ```

-- Run an `alpine` container with interactive shell open, and add command to run alpine shell.
+- syRun an `alpine` container with interactive shell open, and add command to run alpine shell.
 Here, explain explain what the alpine container is and why it is so popular.
 (Small size, Secure, Simple, Fast boot)

 ```bash
 docker run -it alpine ash